List of oldest and youngest Academy Award winners and nominees: Youngest recipients

 Davis, Rainer, Foster, and Swank won their awards in the Best Actress category, while Eilish and O'Connell won theirs in the Best Original Song category.
 Eilish is the youngest person to have won two Oscars in any category, aged 22 at the time of her second win.

 Oldest recipients

-There are only fourteen people in Oscar history who have won two or more Oscars at age of 60 or older:
+There are fourteen people in Oscar history who have won two or more Oscars at age of 60 or older: